TLDR – One Design System for Diverse Corporate Themes

 The first is sustainability.
 The team worked on a delivery plan that was 100% sustainable for the design, developer and product teams.
 We discussed with the teams busy with the most critical project to understand their needs regarding time and capacity to ensure that the transition to another design system didn’t block any business-relevant initiatives.
 Because the project had only one KPI and its adoption rate, the design team focused on preparing the components to onboard as many projects as possible on the new theme as soon as possible.
 The result was that we could onboard four teams building different platforms with different tech stacks.
 This situation enabled the Design Ops and the Dev teams to do a four-eyes check to validate component anatomy and documentation.
 This real-time feedback helps the team find the best compromise to deliver a product and tech-agnostic design system.

-Second, relevantity.
-All the deliverables we planned, such as static UI kits, technical documentation and coded repository, were prioritised according to the most profitable business cases.
+Second, relevance.
+All the deliverables we planned, such as static UI kits, technical documentation, and a coded repository, were prioritised according to the most profitable business cases.

 Third, humanity.
 The team worked extensively on establishing a design-agnostic vocabulary to describe components and artefacts to encourage non-designers to adopt the design system resources.